kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 #### What if there are multiple components that could set `NominatedNodeName` on the same pod

+It's not something newly introduced by this KEP because anyone can set NominatedNodeName today, but discuss here to form our suggestion.

 Multiple controllers might keep overwriting NominatedNodeName that is set by the others.
 Of course, we can regard that just as user's fault though, that'd be undesired situation.